QuasarApp/Patronum/README.md

 * Auto create a Service from your server or yor daemon utility.
 * Auto create a Controller of your Service.

+## Deffault sopprted commands
+* install - deploys your daemon into your host system.
+* unistall - removes old deployed daemon.
+* start - starts your service
+* stop - stops ypur service
+* pause - sends pause command to your daemon
+* upause (resume) - sends resume coomand to your daemon

 ## Include

 ### For cmake projects